soccerties/esp-twitter-lamp/README.md

 - [RGB LED](https://www.amazon.com/Tricolor-Multicolor-Lighting-Electronics-Components/dp/B01C19ENFK "RGB LED")
 - 3x 120 ohm resistors

-Dissamble the salt lamp and discard the included LED.
+Disassemble the salt lamp and discard the included LED.
 Cut out a slot in the wooden base to install the ESP module into.

 ![1](pics/1.jpg)